-A new scheme to calculate VAT (value added tax) reductions is being implemented- but it won’t take effect until November 1.
+A new scheme to calculate VAT (Value Added Tax) reductions is being implemented- but it won’t take effect until November 1.

-However, any charters booked before November 1 will be eligible to operate under the previous, flat-rate scheme regardless of the date of the charter itself- meaning you can charter in Italy next year and still enjoy the benefits of the ‘old’ scheme if you book now.
+However, any charters booked before November 1 will be eligible to operate under the previous, lump-sum scheme regardless of the date of the charter itself- meaning you can charter in Italy next year and still enjoy the benefits of the ‘old’ scheme if you book now.

 This move has been made in a bid to recover a dented tourism season this summer as a result of COVID-19.